istepaniuk/stm32-templates/README.md

 The repo contains three versions of the classical blinking led example:

 ##blink-asm
-Minimalist approach, just an ARM assembler source, linker script and a Makefile.
+Minimalistic approach, just an ARM assembler source, linker script and a Makefile.

 ##blink-plain
 Plain C approach, the simplest C source code, linker script and a Makefile.